PageBot/PageBot/INSTALL.md

 	which python3

+After the path is set, the sublime-build file should be moved to:

+	/Users/<username>/Library/Application Support/Sublime Text 3/Packages/User

-might return `/usr/local/bin/python3`.
-After restarting Sublime, you should see the Python3 option in the Build System list.
+After restarting Sublime, you should be able to select the Python3 option in the Build System list.
 Select it and run `import pagebot` by typing cmd-B.

 ### Path File